kevin-wynn/tinyBlog/README.md

 ## Database
 Ideally you can just download [Compass](https://www.mongodb.com/download-center#compass) to get an easy GUI for the database.
 You'll need to install mongo and then in Compass you'll probably connect to `http://localhost:27017`
-- You'll need to create a database called `tinyBlog`
+- Create a database called `tinyBlog`

-`TODO: Create a grunt task to create sample content for users, posts, categories, and site info`
+- From project directory run `node dbReset` to update collections with sample data

 ## Environment
 - Where ever you want the code to live, from the terminal you can git clone the project with `git clone https://github.com/Robo-House/tinyBlog`